 Ritsuko Akagi from Neon Genesis Evangelion.
 She supervises Nerv HQ's science department and seems to be an expert in everything Project E requires (biology, metaphysical biology, engineering, ordnance...), along with computing, physics, and medical science.
 Ritsuko is the show's go-to for "voice of expositional scientific and technical authority".

 Dr. Vegapunk of One Piece is described as studying both cells and battleship and came up with many of the technological advances used by the Marine.
-The guy is basically a One Man Industrial Revolution.
+The guy is a One-Man Industrial Revolution.
 If it's a field that involves science, he's studied it, and except for ship building, pioneered it.
-He literally wrote the book on Devil Fruits, figured out what they are, how they work on humans and how to feed them to inanimate objects, studied the sea's energies to create various purposes and coating from seastone, created at least two dragons, and is the leading expert on cybernetics.
+He wrote the book on Devil Fruits, figured out what they are, how they work on humans and how to feed them to inanimate objects, studied the sea's energies to create various purposes and coating from seastone, created at least two dragons, and is the leading expert on cybernetics.
 Pretty good for an unseen character who just set out to bring summer to his home island.

 Hank "Ant-Man" Pym started out as an entomologist.
 His training studying insects also left him able to, among other things, create shrinking particles and artificially intelligent robots.
 Although perhaps his complete lack of relevant background in the latter field helps explain that particular example of A.I.
 Is a Crapshoot.

 One issue of Secret Invasion contained a hilarious but possibly inadvertent sight gag with a board listing the eight or so completely unconnected disciplines that Pym was giving lectures on his cutting edge research in.

 Further evidence of Hank Pym being this trope in recent Mighty Avengers stories, wherein he is conferred the title of Scientist Supreme of the Earth-616 universe.
 Though it turned out that was just Loki screwing with him.

 That was actually a lie on Loki's part.